The C++ map rbegin method is utilized to retrieve a reverse iterator that points to the final element of the map data structure.

 aaa :: 10

-In the above example, we are using while loop to iterate over the map in reverse order and rbegin function initializes the last element of the map.
+In the example provided, a while loop is employed to traverse the map in reverse sequence, with the rbegin function initializing the final element of the map.

 Example 3

-Let's see a simple example to get the first element of the reversed map.
+Let's examine a basic illustration to retrieve the initial element of the reversed mapping.

 #include <iostream>